-5.3.2 Benthic Macroinvertebrates
+5.5.2 Benthic Macroinvertebrates

-Benthic macroinvertebrates were collected from 2011-2013 to understand the macroinvertebrate community throughout the stream system (WVWA 2017).
+Benthic macroinvertebrates were collected from the Wissahickon Watershed 2011-2013 to understand the macroinvertebrate community throughout the stream system (WVWA 2017).
 The study utilized the Pennsylvania's index of biotic integrity (IBI) which uses six metrics for taxa richness, diversity, and pollution tolerance to measure a stream's ability to support healthy aquatic communities.

-The study found that the Wissahickon Creek, as well as sites sampled within Sandy Run all had an IBI below 26% for all sampling events, indicating all sites were impaired.
+The study found that the Wissahickon Creek, as well as sites sampled within Sandy Run, all had an IBI below 26% for all sampling events, indicating all sites were impaired.
 The study found that there were few or no sensitive individuals at any of the Sandy Run sites, and that diversity was low for all sites and sampling events.
 Macroinvertebrate communities throughout the stream system were typically dominated by one taxon, Chironomidae, commonly known as midges.
-Overall, there was little variability throughout the watershed or over the study years (WVWA 2017).
+Overall, there was little variability throughout the Wissahickon Watershed or over the study years (WVWA 2017).

-5.4 Wildlife Resources
+5.6 Wildlife Resources

-With very limited open space or intact riparian areas in the watershed, there is limited habitat for wildlife resources.
+With very limited open space or intact riparian areas in the Sandy Run Creek Watershed, there is limited habitat for wildlife resources.
 The white-tailed deer (Odocoileus virginianus), chipmunk (Tamias striatus), woodchuck or groundhog (Marmota monax), opossum (Didelphis virginiana), skunk (Mephitis spp.), red fox (Vulpes vulpes), eastern cottontail (Sylvilagus floridanus), raccoon (Procyon lotor), big brown bat (Eptesicus fuscus), little brown bat (Myotis lucifugus), muskrat (Ondatra zibethicus), eastern mole (Scalopus aquaticus), mouse and rat species (Muridae), and the gray squirrel (Sciurus carolinensis) are common mammalian species that occur throughout the Sandy Run Creek Watershed.
 These species are also known throughout the rest of the State.
 The watershed generally lacks species diversity as a direct result of the elimination of habitat.

 A Natural Areas Inventory (NAI) was prepared for Montgomery County by The Nature Conservancy in 1995.
 The NAI contains information on the locations of rare, threatened, and endangered species and of the highest quality natural areas in the county.
-None of the 59 priority sites identified within the NAI, were located within the Sandy Run Creek watershed.
-In addition, none of the Important Bird Areas designated by the Audubon Society are located within the watershed as it is primarily suburban in nature (>50% residential and 12% non-residential) and consists of less than 1,200 acres of greatly dispersed woodlands, the habitat for sizeable or unique biological resources is limited (Gaadt Perspectives 2011).
+None of the 59 priority sites identified within the NAI, were located within the Sandy Run Creek Watershed.
+In addition, none of the Important Bird Areas designated by the Audubon Society are located within the Sandy Run Creek Watershed as it is primarily suburban in nature (>50% residential and 12% non-residential) and consists of less than 1,200 acres of greatly dispersed woodlands, the habitat for sizeable or unique biological resources is limited (Gaadt Perspectives 2011).

-While the project is located in a heavily developed area, it is possible that several protected species may use the habitat in the project area, as well as several birds protected under the Migratory Bird Treaty Act.
-Threatened and endangered species that may be in the project area are outlined in the following section.
+While the project is located in a heavily developed area, it is possible that habitat within the project area may be used by species protected under the Migratory Bird Treaty Act.
+It was determined that no threatened and endangered species are located in the project area.
+Species that were evaluated for potential presence are outlined in the following section.
 A list of migratory birds that may be present in the project area can be found in the IPaC List located in Appendix C.

-5.5 Threatened and Endangered Species
+5.7 Threatened and Endangered Species

 Responses to the project's NEPA scoping letter in 2017 did not identify any known resources of concern in the project area (Appendix A).
-However, a species list generated using the Information for Planning and Consultation (IPaC) tool on December 2, 2020 indicates that the project site is located within the range of the Federally endangered Indiana bat (Myotis sodalis) and Federally threatened northern long-eared bat (Myotis septentrionalis) (USFWS 2020) (Appendix C).
-Based on the results of a Pennsylvania Natural Diversity Inventory (PNDI) screening, which accounts for known maternity roosts or hibernacula for these species, no such habitat is located in the vicinity of the project area.
+However, a species list generated using USFWS' Information for Planning and Consultation (IPaC) tool on December 2, 2020 indicates that the project site is located within the range of the Federally endangered Indiana bat (Myotis sodalis) and Federally threatened northern long-eared bat (Myotis septentrionalis) (USFWS 2020) (Appendix C).
+Based on the results of a Pennsylvania Natural Diversity Inventory (PNDI)

+screening, which accounts for known maternity roosts or hibernacula for these species, no such habitat is located in the vicinity of the project area.